edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 01.md

 ##ControlGrid44 and CubicSurface44 macros in NURBSlib_EVM

 These are the objects that respectively control and exploit a rational bicubic bezier surface.
 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

 ### Target audience for this specific tutorial
 This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_ to knowledgable users of FreeCAD.
 No explanations of basic FreeCAD actions are provided at this time.
 I will spend a little extra effort on the amazing Attachment Editor of FreeCAD as it relates to sketches used for surface modeling.
+FreeCAD's 2D sketcher, when combined with the Part Workbench attachment editor and unlimited external references, is the best 3D sketching system i have ever seen (my experience is limited to Solidworks and Autodesk Inventor).

 The actual grid and surface portion take less than one minute, but without good sketches they are uninteresting.

 I have included a starting point model, and a final model for the lazy.